 The program is willing to occasionally add courses which clearly satisfy the objective(s) of each area.
 Students wishing to propose a course should send the syllabus to Professor Ahmadi, with an explanation of which area the course satisfies, and why.

 Acceptable theses can be on a wide range of topics, but they must demonstrate a command of the core disciplines of the OQDS certificate program, including stochastics and/or optimization.
 The thesis must demonstrate, in appropriate mathematics, the ability to model a problem and perform analysis that leads to some conclusion or scientific result.
 A thesis with minimal or no mathematical modeling is not acceptable.

 Theses that are not allowed include "soft" topics such as the history of a nation’s economy, and hard-science theses (laboratory-based theses) that do not have a significant modeling or data-analysis component (for example, collecting observations and computing basic statistics is not sufficient).

 Certificate of Proficiency

-Students who fulfill the requirements of the program receive a certificate of proficiency in engineering and management systems upon graduation.
+Students who fulfill the requirements of the program receive a certificate of proficiency in Decision Science and Optimization upon graduation.